MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/operator/azure-stack-app-service-release-notes-update-five.md

             /********[appservice_hosting] Migration End********/
     '''

-1. Migrate Logins to Contained Database Users
+1. Migrate logins to contained database users.

     ```sql
         IF EXISTS(SELECT * FROM sys.databases WHERE Name=DB_NAME() AND containment = 1)